chriscdn/RHManagedObject/readme.md

 After your entity classes have been generated you must go back to the xcdatamodeld and change the `Class` property to your entity subclass.
 In the employee example this would be `Employee`.
 The generated classes must also be modified to inherit from `RHManagedObjectClass` instead of `NSManagedObjectClass`.
 This is a small hack, but only requires changing two lines of code (if anyone has an easier way of doing this then please let me know).

 The entity subclass requires two methods to identify which Core Data entity it extends and to which model it belongs.
-This is used by `RHManagedObjectContext` and looks like this for the `Employee` example:
+This is used by `RHManagedObjectContext` and looks like the following for the `Employee` example:

 ``` objective-c
 @implementation Employee